A Global University

 Yale Health Student Dependent Plans

 A student may enroll the student’s lawfully married spouse or civil union partner and/or legally dependent child(ren) under the age of twenty-six in one of three student dependent plans: Student + Spouse, Student + Child/Children, or Student Family Plan.
 These plans include services described in both Yale Health Basic Coverage and Yale Health Hospitalization/Specialty Coverage.
 Coverage is not automatic, and enrollment is by application.
 Applications are available from the Member Services Department or can be downloaded from the website (https://yalehealth.yale.edu/resources/forms) and must be renewed annually.
 Applications must be received by September 15 for full-year or fall-term coverage, or by January 31 for spring-term coverage only.

 Yale Health Student Affiliate Coverage

-Students on leave of absence, on extended study, or enrolled per course per credit; students paying less than half tuition, students enrolled in the EMBA program, students enrolled in the Broad Center M.M.S. program; students enrolled in the PA Online program, or students enrolled in the Eli Whitney Program prior to September 2007 may enroll in Yale Health Student Affiliate Coverage, which includes services described in both Yale Health Basic and Yale Health Hospitalization/Specialty Coverage.
+Students on leave of absence, on extended study, or enrolled per course per credit; students paying less than half tuition; students enrolled in the EMBA program; students enrolled in the Broad Center M.M.S. program; students enrolled in the PA Online program; and students enrolled in the EMPH program may enroll in Yale Health Student Affiliate Coverage, which includes services described in both Yale Health Basic and Yale Health Hospitalization/Specialty Coverage.
 Applications are available from the Member Services Department or can be downloaded from the website (https://yalehealth.yale.edu/resources/forms) and must be received by September 15 for full-year or fall-term coverage, or by January 31 for spring-term coverage only.